cosmos/sdk-tutorials/academy/4-my-own-chain/cosmjs-gui.md

     }
     ```

-    Note how you can take this opportunity to also pass along the `RPC_URL` as an environment variable.
+    Note you can also pass along the `RPC_URL` as an environment variable.

 3. Change the run targets to use `react-app-rewired` in `package.json`: